Power BI vs Tableau: Who takes the win?

 Tableau offers both continuous and subscription-based licensing options, with pricing tiers tailored to meet the requirements and budgets of various organisations.
 However, Tableau tends to be notably more expensive than Power BI.
 The pricing options are as follows:

-• Tableau Viewer: £12 per user, per month – As the cheapest option available, this license permits users to view and interact with dashboards and visualisations, albeit without the ability to customise or create them.
+- Tableau Viewer: £12 per user, per month – As the cheapest option available, this licence permits users to view and interact with dashboards and visualisations, albeit without the ability to customise or create them.

-• Tableau Explorer: £34 per user, per month – The explore plan allows users to create, edit, and interact with existing data and dashboards using Tableau Desktop and Tableau Prep Builder.
+- Tableau Explorer: £34 per user, per month – This plan allows users to create, edit, and interact with existing data and dashboards using Tableau Desktop and Tableau Prep Builder.
 It is designed for the average business user.

-• Tableau Creator: £60 per user, per month – This license provides full access to all Tableau features, including Tableau Desktop, Tableau Prep Builder, and Tableau Cloud, enabling users to transform their raw data into actionable insights for sharing.
+- Tableau Creator: £60 per user, per month – This licence provides full access to all Tableau features, including Tableau Desktop, Tableau Prep Builder, and Tableau Cloud, enabling users to transform their raw data into actionable insights for sharing.

-Winner: Power BI takes the win as the cheaper option available overall.
-Organisations that are on a tighter budget will find this option to be the best.
+Winner: Power BI takes the win as the cheaper option overall.
+Organisations on a tighter budget will find this option to be the best.

 Power BI vs Tableau: Performance